 The expansion of Facebook’s infrastructure beyond the U.S. reflects the increasingly global makeup of its user base.
 More than 75 percent of Facebook’s 1.1 billion users are located outside the United States.
 Building data centers closer to these users will improve the speed of their connection and overall Facebook experience.
 The Facebook announcement was celebrated in Sweden, and particularly in Lulea, where economic development officials have been marketing the region as a data center destination due to its combination of a cool climate, strong connectivity and plentiful supply of inexpensive, renewable energy.

-The cool, dry climate allows the use of outside air to cool the data centers, similar to Facebook’s Prineville, OR and Forest City, NC sites (also built by DPR).
+The cool, dry climate allows the use of outside air to cool the data centers, similar to Facebook’s Prineville, Oregon, and Forest City, North Carolina, sites (also built by DPR).
 The average daily temperature in Lulea ranges from high of 41 degrees Fahrenheit to low of 27 degrees Fahrenheit.
 The area averages just four days a year with high temperatures exceeding 77 degrees Fahrenheit.
 The nearby Lule River produces about 13.6 million MW hours of hydro-electric power, equal to 10 percent of Sweden’s total demand for electricity.
 Lulea, Sweden has some of the cheapest power rates in all of Europe.

 Targeting LEED-NC Gold certification